abinit/abinit/doc/tutorial/eph4zpr.md

     This clearly indicates that the breaking of the acoustic sum-rule is not negligible.
     In this case, the breaking is mainly due the too low cutoff energy employed in our calculations.
-    In real life, one should stop here and rede the DFPT calculation with a larger [[ecut]] and possibly a denser $\qq$-mesh but since the goal of this lesson is to teach you how to run ZPR calculations, we ignore this serious problem and continue with the other examples.
+    In real life, one should stop here and redo the DFPT calculation with a larger [[ecut]] and possibly a denser $\qq$-mesh but since the goal of this lesson is to teach you how to run ZPR calculations, **we ignore this serious problem and continue with the other examples**.

     PS: If you want to compute the phonons bands with/without [[dipdip]], use: